VEckardt/Report_AssignedRolesbyProject/README.md

 - You can sort the output by clicking at the green table headers (thanks to sorttable.js)
 - I can't get the description for the groups, because the IntegrityBean don't has that information ;(
 - In the JSP script a default User ID must be set.
 I was hoping to find a way to get the User ID dynamically, but I had no success.
 Use the command "im users --fields=id,name" to get a valid ID from a system user who can view group details.
 This can be a user who is often also an integration account with admin read rights.
+- If you are experiencing any issue, then also inspect the Server.Log

 ## Open Issues